adaptive-architecture/common-utilities/docfx/docs/asp-dotnet-response-rewrite.md

-# Asp.Net Response Rewrite
+# ASP.NET Response Rewrite

-Sometimes in your application you might need to rewrite the response of the API.
+Modify HTTP response content before it reaches the client using customizable rewriter implementations.

-## Word of caution
+## Overview
-Processing the response is going to be a resource intensive operation and should be done carefully.

-When doing this in a production application benchmark your implementation as it can have a detrimental impact on performance.
+Response rewriting enables you to:

+- ✅ **Transform response content** dynamically based on request context
+- ✅ **Apply conditional modifications** using custom logic
+- ✅ **Maintain performance** through selective processing
+- ✅ **Support multiple content types** with different rewriters

+> **Warning**: Response processing is resource-intensive and can impact performance.
+Always benchmark your implementation in production environments.

-## Usage
+## Basic Usage

-In order to rewrite the response of the API you need to perform the following steps.
+Implement response rewriting by following these steps:

 ### Define the `IResponseRewriter`

-Let's assume you want to uppercase all the instances of `foo` in the response.
+This example demonstrates uppercasing all instances of `foo` in the response.

-To achieve this we will implement a `IResponseRewriter`.
-Our naive implementation will read the entire original response, look for the word `foo` and replace it with `FOO`.
+Create an `IResponseRewriter` implementation that reads the response, finds the word `foo`, and replaces it with `FOO`.
-Since we are reading the string from what we assume is a UTF8 encoded byte stream we will place this constrain in the `CanRewrite` method.
+The `CanRewrite` method ensures we only process UTF-8 encoded text responses:

 ``` csharp
 public class UppercaseFooRewriter : IResponseRewriter